loreilei/cv-generator-ror/README.md

 Feel free to use this for your personal usage.

-Once phanjtomjs manage to handle flexbox properties correctly, it might be a nice idea to use it to automatize the PDF generation instead of using chromium each time a new resume is edited.
+Once phantomjs manage to handle flexbox properties correctly, it might be a nice idea to use it to automatize the PDF generation instead of using chromium each time a new resume is edited.

 Required gems for the ruby script: tilt